Admission to the online Graduate Certificate in Accountancy program is limited to candidates who meet the following criteria:

 Not sure which Auburn Accounting Online program is right for you, use the Program Selector to find the best match.

-Applications for the online Graduate Certificate in Accounting program are considered
+Applications for the online Graduate Certificate in Accountancy program are considered

 on a competitive basis.
 Minimum GPA requirements are not advertised, because the Admissions